testingisdocumenting/blog/blog-content/articles/testing-makes-you-faster-day-one.md

 Let's add a page to Enterprise Corporate Website.
 Page will list employees that have birthdays today.
 List must be in an alphabetic order.

 Your fire up your IDE, write new page, deploy to DEV environment and test it.
 All looks good.
-A minute later you realize that your company doesn't have employees with the same last name that have birthdays on the sae day.
+A minute later you realize that your company doesn't have employees with the same last name that have birthdays on the same day.
 So how do you test this scenario?

 You create a SysAdmin Ticket to request `WRITE` access to `DEV` database.
 Wait for approval.
 Restart the server and check your code.